harness/developer-hub/docs/platform/Resource-Development/16_APIs/api-quickstart.md

 #### Service Account Tokens

-You can also use a Service Account Tokens instead of PAT.
-Go to [Add and Manage Service Accounts](../../../platform/3_User-Management/6-add-and-manage-service-account.md).
+You can also use service account tokens instead of PAT.
+For more information, go to [Add and Manage Service Accounts](../../../platform/3_User-Management/6-add-and-manage-service-account.md).

 ### Step 2: Create a Project via API